wubuku/Dapp-LCDP/README.md

 TBD...

+That is, we have completed the construction of a complete theoretical system of key technologies that we have successfully put into practice; more than that, we have done a preliminary proof of concept on how to apply these experiences to the development of Dapps - as we will demonstrate in a demo system below.

+TBD...

 ## Proof of concept: a demo domain name system

 ###  The purpose of the demo

 In the grand scheme of things, we are actually trying to explore a development model that would significantly lower the barrier for traditional application developers to enter the Dapp space.
-The ideal "very low barrier" would be something like this: developers would only need to build domain models and write (pure) business logic codes.
+The ideal "very low barrier" would be something like this: developers would only need to build domain models and write(pure) business logic codes.
 These codes should be able to migrate between different technical infrastructures such as L1 blockchain/L2 blockchain, on-chain/off-chain, centralized database/decentralized ledgers, etc. without requiring developers to manually modify them.

 This is obviously a very challenging goal.
 Because different blockchains have different characteristics, can our low-code platform be designed to effectively meet the challenges posed by the diversity of technical infrastructures?
 We certainly have great confidence in this, and we will demonstrate this by developing a demo domain system.